vegardht/vegardtorstad/content/home/projects.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: portfolio

+active: false

 # This file represents a page section.
-headless: true

-active: false
+headless: false

 # Order that this section appears on the page.
-weight: 65
+weight: 70

 title: Projects
 subtitle: ''